onecommons/unfurl/docs/jobs.rst

 There are two fundamental workflows ("normative workflows" in TOSCA terminology):
 `deploy`, which installs the topology, and `undeploy`, which uninstalls it.

 There are also :ref:`check` and  :std:ref:`discover` workflows which update the status of instances the based on their current live state.

-Users can also define custom workflows but they do not affect the change history of the topology.
+Each of these workflows can be triggered with the equivalently named  :cli:`commands<unfurl-deploy-commands>`.

 Job Lifecycle
 ==============